komalb30/Ecommerce-Sales-Analysis/README.md

 ## Business Problem
 The sales manager needed visibility into:
-- Which products and categories drive the most profit
+- Which products and categories drive the most profit?
-- Which regions are underperforming
+- Which regions are underperforming?
-- Why 75% of orders are not being delivered
+- Why 75% of orders are not being delivered?
-- Which supervisors are driving the most revenue
+- Which supervisors are driving the most revenue?

 ---

 ## Project Workflow
 1. Defined stakeholder and problem statement
 2. Loaded raw CSV into MySQL database
-3. Wrote 7 business-driven SQL queries
+3. Wrote business-driven SQL queries
 4. Exported data to Python for cleaning and feature engineering
 5. Built 4-page interactive Power BI dashboard